jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 * You will need to make sure the `vim` program is installed
 * You will need to clone/pull the Textbook source code to the home directory in your virtual machine
-* You will need to install the program ```vimtutor```
+* You will need to install the program `vimtutor`
-  * On Ubuntu by typing ```sudo apt-get install vim vim-runtime vim-gtk```
+  * On Ubuntu by typing `sudo apt install vim vim-runtime vim-gtk`
-  * On Fedora by typing ```sudo dnf install vim vim-enhanced```
+  * On Fedora by typing `sudo dnf install vim vim-enhanced`
   * There is a good text explanation of each of the vim tutor exercises: [https://www.systutorials.com/vim-tutorial-beginners-vimtutor/](https://www.systutorials.com/vim-tutorial-beginners-vimtutor/ "vimtutor exercises")

 #### Part 1

 1) Using Ubuntu or Fedora Desktop, type the command ```vimtutor``` from the terminal: __Warning!__ `vimtutor` requires you to read the instructions carefully!
     1. This is a 6 part tutorial.
 You need to follow all the steps of the 6 part tutorial making your changes directly in the file.
     1. __Be careful__ to save the file to an external location – otherwise IT WILL BE OVERWRITTEN each time you launch the vimtutor command.
-You can do this by typing `:w  ~/Documents/vimtutor.txt` - this way you can edit the file on your local system instead of launching the vimtutor application again.
+You can do this by typing `:w  ~/Documents/vimtutor.txt` - this way you can edit the file on your local system instead of launching the `vimtutor` application again.
 Note you need to use `vim` for this assignment.
     1. Save the finished output of `vimtutor.txt` in `vim` using the `:w` command
     1. Show the output of the elements you changed